CharlieH7/Weather-App/README.md

 <h1>Weather-App</h1>

 A weather app with javascript.
-I used the weather api and we get data from api and display on the frontend.
+I use the openWeather api and we get data from api to display on the frontend.